DifferentRegulytoryFoundations/The-World-Country/README.md

 - The fund is open and does not oblige citizens to participate forcibly
 - The Fund’s own commission is 0.1%, the commission is taken from the initial sale of the token and for each subsequent year of token ownership (calculated daily based on the net asset value of the strategy

-DRF Fundation (RIC) is a fund that issues regulated investment products and strategies in the form of tokens that reflect the dynamics of various investment instruments.
+3.DRF Fundation (RIC) is a fund that issues regulated investment products and strategies in the form of tokens that reflect the dynamics of various investment instruments.
 Since RIC is a commodity, even in the event of bankruptcy of the issuer, there is no risk of bankruptcy of the RIC token:

 TBP 10 DIV ON (Top 10 Blockchain) is an investment strategy that invests in the top 10 blockchain projects with the possibility of paying dividends DIV ON.
 Dividends are paid every 6 months in tokens from projects included in the strategy to the wallets of token holders.
 - 1:1 binding